AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

 \subsection{Hierarchical Planning Structure}

-To address the challenge of agent planning, econciling long-term strategic coherence with short-term adaptive agility, we propose a novel planning framework.
-Traditional planners often polarize towards either rigid, far-sighted plans vulnerable to environmental shifts, or myopic, reactive behaviors that fail to achieve overarching goals.
-Our framework is engineered to operate effectively within complex, rule-governed worlds, managing a wide scope of tasks from individual development (e.g., health, education) to multi-agent social dynamics.
-It achieves this through a synergistic architecture comprising three core components: a Branch-Thinking Planner (BTP) for hierarchical goal management, an Action Simulator (AS) for pre-execution validation, and an Adaptive Re-planning module for robust failure recovery.
+Agent planning must reconcile long-term strategic coherence with short-term adaptive agility.
+The planning structure is designed to operate within a complex, rule-governed world and to manage a wide scope of tasks, from individual development such as health and education to multi-agent social dynamics.
+It achieves this through three components that work as one pipeline, a Branch-Thinking Planner for hierarchical goal management, an Action Simulator for pre-execution validation, and an adaptive re-planning module for robust failure recovery.